archetype-themes/plugin-theme-component/docs/Build-process.md

 ### JavaScript Build Process

 The CLI will look for an `index.js` or a `main.js` file in your `src` folder.
-Any other javascript file or module that is used by your main file will automatically be processed.
+Any other javascript file or module used by your main file will automatically be processed.

 **Recursion:** If your Component includes Snippets with external javascript files, the CLI will also look for their main javascript file and process it.